REHA 7014 Occupational Therapy Project

 Credit Points 10

 Legacy Code 400913

 Coordinator Rosalind Bye Opens in new window

-Description The aim of this unit is for students to critically apply their knowledge of professional theory, practice, research and evaluation skills to the investigation of an occupational therapy professional issue of interest or concern.
+Description The aim of this subject is for students to critically apply their knowledge of professional theory, practice, research and evaluation skills to the investigation of an occupational therapy professional issue of interest or concern.
 Students will apply unobtrusive research methods to investigate their chosen topic.
 Students develop an extensive knowledge of their chosen topic and critically analyse the implications of their findings in terms of theory, policy and contemporary health care practice.
 Students will synthesise their findings into a scholarly research project report and present their findings at a professional-level capstone student conference.

 School Health Sciences

 Student Contribution Band HECS Band 2 10cp

 Level Postgraduate Coursework Level 7 subject

 Students must be enrolled in 4663 Bachelor of Health Science/Masters of Occupational Therapy or 4664 Master of Occupational Therapy.
 This is a specialty subject offered as a compulsory core subject of the occupational therapy program.
 It is profession specific, preparing students to practice as an occupational therapist and not relevant as an elective for non-occupational therapy students.